Course Outline

 Human-in-the-Loop and Workflow Approaches for Government

-• Determining the appropriate points to introduce human oversight in LLM workflows
+• Determining the appropriate points for human oversight in LLM processes.

-• Implementing approval queues, setting scoring thresholds, and managing fallback scenarios
+• Implementing approval queues, scoring thresholds, and fallback handling mechanisms.

-• Calibrating trust levels and emphasizing the importance of explainability
+• Calibrating trust levels and emphasizing the role of explainability in government workflows.

 Secure LLM App Design Patterns for Government

-• Incorporating rate limiting, throttling, and abuse detection mechanisms
+• Implementing rate limiting, throttling, and abuse detection mechanisms.

-• Using robust chaining techniques with LangChain and ensuring prompt isolation
+• Ensuring robust chaining with tools like LangChain and maintaining prompt isolation.

 Compliance, Logging, and Governance for Government

-• Ensuring the auditability of LLM outputs to meet regulatory requirements
+• Guaranteeing the auditability of LLM outputs to meet regulatory requirements.

-• Maintaining traceability and control over prompts and model versions
+• Maintaining traceability and control over prompts and versions used in government applications.

-• Aligning with internal security policies and external compliance standards
+• Aligning with internal security policies and external regulatory needs to ensure compliance.

 Summary and Next Steps for Government